 - To call Gregório: to vomit

-- Bite the bullet: to make guesses
+- Mandar bitaites: to make guesses

-- Andor (b)violet: get out, get lost!
+- Andor (b)violeta: get out, get lost!

 - Carago: an interjection that can be used in most situations (surprise, joy, annoyance, you name it!)

-- Brogue: someone without manners, rude
+- Broeiro: someone without manners, rude

 - Briol: cold (very cold)